keboola/keboola-as-code/QUICKSTART.md

-# Quickstart documentation
+# Quickstart
 This document describes basic scenarious on how to use the CLI assuming the CLI has been already installed and ready to use.
 ## Init project directory
 To start using CLI, a diretory has to be initialized locally with the configurations of the remote project, the following prerequisities are needed:
 - **Master API Token** - go to the remote project settings -> API Tokens and click on your token(labeled as `Yours`).
 In the token detail page click on `Refresh` button and refresh the token.
 Copy the refreshed Master API token to the clipboard.
-- **Empty project directory(aka local directory)** - create an empty directory, name it whatever your like e.g. `mkdir my-kbc-project`
+- **Empty local directory** - create an empty directory, name it whatever your like e.g. `mkdir my-kbc-project`

+### kbc init
-Call **`kbc init`** command from within the created empty project directory.
+To initialize a directory call `kbc init` command from within the created empty project directory.
 The command asks for the host and Master API Token inputs.
 After the commands finishes the directory is initialized and contains all the configurations of the remote project, e.g.:

 ```
 ➜  my-kbc-project kbc init